-Under the Support Agreement with Buchans Resources Limited, Buchans has the option at any time, upon 60 days written notice, to require the transfer to Buchans of the Secured Property (shares of Orca Minerals Limited, which indirectly holds Xtierra's mineral properties in Mexico) in full satisfaction of the outstanding secured notes, including accrued interest, unless during that 60-day period the notes are repaid in full, in cash.
-Upon expiry of the two-year term of the Support Agreement on February 14, 2020, Xtierra has the right to discharge the notes, including accrued interest, in full, by transferring the Secured Property (shares of Orca Minerals Limited) to Buchans.
+Under the Support Agreement with Buchans Resources Limited, (which originally had a term of two years expiring February 7, 2020, but which was extended for a further year to February 7, 2021 on February 7, 2020), Buchans has the option at any time, upon 60 days written notice, to require the transfer to Buchans of the Secured Property (shares of Orca Minerals Limited, which indirectly holds Xtierra's mineral properties in Mexico) in full satisfaction of the outstanding secured notes, including accrued interest, unless during that 60-day period the notes are repaid in full, in cash.
+Upon expiry of the two-year term of the Support Agreement on February 7, 2021, Xtierra has the right to discharge the notes, including accrued interest, in full, by transferring the Secured Property (shares of Orca Minerals Limited) to Buchans.